-The STOPDV Legal Team consists of Attorneys providing services to survivors of domestic violence in both Circuit and District courts in Faulkner County.
+STOPDV provides legal services to survivors of domestic violence naviigating through the order of protection process in Faulkner County.
 Our Order of Protection Attorney represents eligible petitioners in order of protection hearings.
 Any legal questions should be directed to our attorneys on staff.
 Our Legal Services are limited by funding restrictions, so please contact us for more information.

 Safety planning is an ongoing process which needs to be revisited as decisions are made and changes occur to the clients circumstances.
 It is a process of exploring resources and options and is done individually with a client because each client's experience is different.
 Safety plans must be personalized based on the clients unique needs, circumstances, and choices.
 Safety planning should occur whether a client is remaining in an abusive relationship, preparing to leave the relationship, already out of the relationship, or deciding to return to the relationship.
 STOPDV Advocates help our clients safety plan specific to their situation to ensure that they have resources for whatever they decide to do.

 Our services are available to domestic violence surviors of all race, gender, ethnicity, sexual identity, orientation and religions.
 Currently, we can provide services for residents of Faulkner County, Arkansas.
 Please contact us for more information.